tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 ---
-title: Changing exec to sp_executesql doesn’t provide any benefit if you are not using parameters correctly
+title: Changing exec to sp_executesql doesn't provide any benefit if you are not using parameters correctly
 author: SQLDenis
 type: post
 date: 2009-06-09T18:36:42+00:00